IoTArchitectureGroup/aws-iot-wisplet/README.md

 - **SensorBoardViewController.m**, which gets notified when any MQTT messages come in and displays the current values to the user.
 It also allows the user to send an update command to the one read/write parameter (the ‘Stat’ parameter) by sliding the bottom slider and releasing.
 This allows you to see how to send a control message to a Wisplet.

 #### AWSConnection.swift
-This is essentially a simplified version of the AWS Iot SDK demo for iOS.
-At the time of this writing, that demo app is only available from AWS’s github as Swift (not Objective-C).
+This is essentially a simplified version of the **[AWS Iot SDK demo for iOS](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/IoT-Sample/Swift)** from the AWS Labs github.
+At the time of this writing, that demo app is only available from AWS’s github as **Swift** (not Objective-C).

 As the connection to AWS IoT’s MQTT broker is established, **AWSConnection.swift** calls in to a method on the **AppDelegate** class, which stores the string representing the connection state.  **AppDelegate** is (in addition to its normal function) essentially a delegate that receives these notifications, but is not technically implemented as a proper delegate implementing a protocol simply due to the fact that the **AWSConnection** class is Swift rather than Objective-C.